Marklieflat/FTE4312_Annotation_Crowdsourcing_App/README.md

 5. Flexibility and Accessibility:
 The platform's lack of restrictions regarding location, age, or gender makes it accessible to a wide range of individuals, promoting inclusivity and offering flexible work opportunities.

-## Implementation:
+## Implementation: (All)
 1. Source code
 2. Functions
 3. Show the Solutions given in the BP
+4. create: Mark, assign: Glynn, complete & evaluate: Zekai

-## Application:
+## Application: (Glynn)
 1. Voice Assistants and Smart Home Control:
 Used for developing intelligent assistants such as Siri, Alexa, and Google Assistant.
 They enable the control of smart home devices like lighting and temperature control systems.